ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 | 01                | Package Code (2 Digits)   | Identifies package size and type.                                |

 > **Note**: The NDC can appear in different segment configurations (5-4-2, 4-4-2, or 5-3-2), depending on how the manufacturer registered the drug with the FDA.
 When stored in databases, it is often reformatted as an 11-digit number (with leading zeroes added if needed).

+#### Barcodes

+Barcodes are quickly scanned for inventory tracking and come in two varieties: linear and matrix.

+- **Linear Barcodes** are 1 dimensional, appearing as stripes that can be read forward or backwards, and contain the NDC of a drug.
+These are typically used when a technician is checking what drugs are in stock on shelves.
+- **Matrix Barcodes** are 2 dimensional, appearing as squares with black or white pixels, and contain the NDC, lot/ batch number, and expiration date.
+These are used when a technician needs to identify the correct product when filling prescriptions.

 ## Quality Assurance